Weerie/AI-box/README.md

 ## Privacy
 All conversation data and runtime settings are stored locally on your machine.

-**Important Note:** The app might ask for netwerk access.
+**Important Note:** The app might ask for network access.
 This is because a backend is bundled with the app that starts a server to send API requests to your local model.

 ## Integrity Verification
 Each release includes SHA256SUMS.txt.